 - Statement of qualifications

 - Training

 - Experience of proposing entity

 - Subcontractor

 - Agency commitment

 - Letters of Support

 Support documentation is optional and will not be scored during the proposal review and scoring process.
 However, if used it must be uploaded as an attachment via eGrants.

-NOTE: Do not mail support documentation to TRF-TS separately, it will not be accepted.
+Do not mail support documentation to TRF-TS separately, it will not be accepted, and will be discarded.